pustotnik/zenmake/docs/buildconf-taskparams.rst

 """""""""""""""""""""
     One or more additional paths to find libraries.
 Usually you don't need to set it.

+    If paths contain spaces and all these paths are listed in one string then each such a path must be in quotes.

     Example:

     .. code-block:: python

         'libpath' : '/local/lib'
+        'libpath' : '/local/lib "my path"'

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.